Reading time: 6 minutes

 Law Companion ruling LCR 2021/2 uses an example in which a trustee of an SMSF is also its sole member.
 She is a chartered accountant and registered tax agent who is employed in an accounting and tax agent business.

 If she prepares the SMSF’s accounts and annual return of the fund in her capacity as a trustee, and does not use the equipment or assets of her employer, nor lodges the annual return using her tax agent registration, she does not need to charge for the work.
 In this case, the non-arm’s length expenditure provisions do not apply, as the accounts have been prepared in the member’s capacity as trustee, rather than under an arrangement in which parties are dealing with one another on a non-arm’s length basis.

 How NALE could impact fund income

 For the purposes of subsection 295–550(1), the scheme involves the SMSF acquiring the accounting services under a non-arm’s length arrangement.
-The non-arm’s length expenditure (being the nil amount incurred for the services) has a sufficient nexus with all the ordinary and statutory income derived by the SMSF for the 2020–21 income year.
-As such, all the SMSF’s income for the 2020–21 income year is NALI.
+The non-arm’s length expenditure (being the nil amount incurred for the services) has a sufficient nexus with all of the ordinary and statutory income derived by the SMSF for the 2020–21 income year.
+As such, all of the SMSF’s income for the 2020–21 income year is NALI.